-Now you have your story structured and characters well developed, You need to write your story in a professional film script format.
-This is where all the creative work kind of stops, since professional film script format has very strict rules, so be careful.
+Now you have your story structured and characters well developed, and You need to write your story in a professional film script format.
+This is where all the creative work kind of stops, since professional film script format has stringent rules, so be careful.

-Many writers use a script writing software to write in script format even if you plan to use a screenwriting software, you should go through the rules mentioned here, so you can make sure that everything is in place.
-It may sound complicated at the start, but, trust me, once you’ll understand the basic, it will come easily to you.
+Many writers use a script writing software to write in script format even if you plan to use a screenwriting software, and you should go through the rules mentioned here, so you can make sure that everything is in place.
+It may sound complicated at the start, but, trust me, once you’ll understand the basics, it will come quickly to you.

 I also like to write my contact information at the bottom of the page.

-The important thing to remember is that every scene needs to start with the details of who, what, where and when.
-The script should be written is present tense since revealing to us on the paper as we read it, as if we are watching the film.
+The critical thing to remember is that every scene needs to start with the details of who, what, where, and when.
+The script should be written in the present tense since revealing to us on the paper as we read it as if we are watching the film.

-The first line that describes the scene called slugline, which is the headline of the scene.
-Each time your character moves from one location to another, it’s a new scene and you’ll need a new headline.
-The slugline reveals to us the number of the scene, is it shot inside or outside (writing as INT/EXT), the location of the scene and the time of day (day or night).
+The first line describes the scene called slugline, which is the headline of the scene.
+Each time your character moves from one location to another, it’s a new scene, and you’ll need a new headline.
+The slugline reveals to us the number of the scene.
+It is shot inside or outside (writing as INT/EXT), the location of the scene, and the time of day (day or night).

 It should all be in capital letters, so it should look like this:

 The reason for being strict about the slugline is so the producer/cinematographer/sound man and all other crew members can go through the script quickly and get the general idea about the production.

 For example, they can learn how many scenes in the film need lighting (those that are shot inside) and how many are going to use sunlight (those that are shot outside at daytime).
 If you read the lesson about Script Breakdown, you will understand why this is very important when working on the budget